polkachu/polkadot-validator/README.md

 2. Name each Polkadot node as `polkadot1`, `polkadot2`, etc. Group all Polkadot nodes into `polkadot` group.
 3. Group all nodes into `validators` group.

-The structure allows you to target `vars` to each node, either Kusama or Polkadot cluster, or all nodes.
+The structure allows you to target `vars` to each node, or either Kusama or Polkadot cluster, or the whole cluster.

 Make sure that you are familiar with the files in the `group_vars` folder.
 They follow this cluster structure closely.
-The files in this folder often need to change to stay up to date with the latest release.
+The files in this folder often need to be changed to stay up to date with the latest releases.
+I, for one, bump these program versions religiously so I live on the cutting edge!

+## Main Playbook to Set Up a Kusama/Polkadot Validator (Archive Node)

-The key validator ansible file is `polkadot_full_setup.yml`, which will set up a fresh validator from scratch.
-Notice that the full setup will restore from a snapshot from https://polkashots.io.
+The key Ansible playbook is `polkadot_full_setup.yml`.
+It will set up a fresh validator from scratch.
+Notice that it will restore from a snapshot from https://polkashots.io.
 It is very possible that you will get an error on checksum of data restore in your first attempt, because the snapshot is updated regularly.
 When this happens, update the files accordingly.

 The main setup playbook is: